 I am a big fan of the idea of universal basic services (UBS), “the provision of sufficient free public services, as can be afforded from a reasonable tax on incomes, to enable every citizen’s safety, opportunity, and participation”.
 In the UK we already have (almost) free, (almost) universal access to education and healthcare, but proponents of UBS would go further with free basic services to provide shelter, sustenance, public transport, Internet access, and legal support.
 The knowledge that no matter what happens or where you live you would always have these things, that to live a basic life could effectively cost nothing, would be a powerful social safety net.
 The Institute of Global Prosperity has done a lot of work on UBS and believe it to be more effective and affordable than UBI.
 There is still a heathy debate on this and these podcasts from the New Economics Foundation and Reasons to Be Cheerful (again) are a good listen.

 The idea of UBS encourages thinking about what should be freely available to all.
 Just the above?
 Childcare?
 Sports facilities?
 What should a ‘minimum set of assets’ for a place look like?
-Should everybody be within a mile of a shop selling fresh food?
+Should everybody be within 20 minutes walk of a shop selling fresh food?
 A swimming pool?
 Good quality public green space?
-When I was growing up, my primary school field was full every evening and weekend with literally dozens of local children playing football or rounders or British Bulldogs.
+When I was growing up, my primary school field was full every evening and weekend with dozens of local children playing football or rounders or British Bulldogs.
 All the schools are fenced off now, so if you can’t bum a lift to the leisure centre, and afford a fiver, you can’t play.

-Some of the stuff above requires courage – to admit when policies were wrong, or to hand over power.
+Some of the stuff above an in my previous blog requires courage – to admit when policies were wrong, or to hand over power.
 But the climate is knackered, we’re wrecking our own gaff, inequality is still awful, and the worst thing is we have the tools to fix most of this stuff.
 We might, eventually, but we’re often too frightened to do the right things right now at risk of upsetting the status quo.
 I’d love to see a bit of bravery, to just get on and do it.
 Other countries do – they’ve banned cars in city centres, for example.
 It’s annoying for some, for a bit, then all of a sudden it’s just part of life.
 We know what we need to do, we know where the world is heading.
 Just do it.

 Perhaps we also need to be brave enough to say no – we keep saying yes to bigger, shinier, busier, in the name of growth.
 Our cities are growing at the expense of our towns, despite evidence that cities are increasingly bad for our health.
 Real bravery might be saying no to snazzy new developments, to forgo growth for growth’s sake, because residents are happy with what they already have.